Charming places to visit in Indianapolis, Indiana

 The former Tomlinson Hall was destroyed by fire in 1958.
 However, a remnant arch of the building was discovered during the rehabilitation of the City Market.

-During the 1950s and 60s, families started moving out of the city, putting a decline in the activity at the market.
+During the 1950s and 60s, families started moving out of the city, causing a decline in market activity.
 When the market reopened, activity was again at its peak.

 Today, the City Market is an attractive location for lunch, shopping, and entertainment.
-In addition, visitors can find fresh flowers, local artisan goods, and more.
+Visitors can also find fresh flowers, local artisan goods, and more.

 Indiana War Memorial & Museum